ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 ## Task 5 - Creating a Simple Splunk App

 ### What I Did
 For this task of the lab, I created my own Splunk app called `DataApp`.
+I created a simple Splunk app to better understand how Splunk organizes and extends functionality through apps.
+An app in Splunk is essentially a container that holds configurations, inputs, and supporting files such as scripts or dashboards.
+By building a very simple sample app that outputs a test log, I was able to see how Splunk apps are structured and where they are stored in the file system.
+The purpose of this lab is not to build a production-ready application, but to practice the process of creating, saving, and placing files into Splunk’s app framework.
+This helps demonstrate how custom data sources or logic can be added into Splunk through apps, making it easier to manage specific use cases in an organized way.

 First, I started the Splunk service from `/opt/splunk` using the `bin/splunk start` command and logged in with the provided credentials.
 Once inside the Splunk web interface, I navigated to the Apps section and created a new app with fields like name, folder path, author, and description.
 To simulate log ingestion, I created a simple Python script called `samplelogs.py` that printed a single log line.
 I placed this script in the `bin` directory of the app.
 Next, I created an `inputs.conf` file that told Splunk to execute the script every five seconds, sending its output to the `main` index with a sourcetype of `testing`.
 Finally, I restarted Splunk to apply the changes.

 ### Steps
 1. **Start Splunk**